Labour mobility and cross-border matching – why does it matter?

 Performance indicators

-In 2018, the Performance Measurement System (PMS) was adopted in line with Regulation (EU) 2016/589 and Decision (EU) 2018/170 on uniform detailed specifications for data collection and analysis to monitor and evaluate the functioning of the EURES network.
-The performance indicators are taken from the PMS, encompassing the contribution from the EURES countries and the European Coordination Office.
+In 2018, the EURES Performance Measurement System (PMS) was adopted in line with Regulation (EU) 2016/589 and Decision (EU) 2018/170 on uniform detailed specifications for data collection and analysis to monitor and evaluate the functioning of the EURES network.
+The performance indicators are taken from the EURES Performance Measurement System, encompassing the contribution from EURES countries and the European Coordination Office.

 Indicator [1]: Compliance with the EURES Performance Measurement System

-The chart shows how well each country has complied with the requirements of the EURES Performance Measurement System (Articles 30 and 32 of the EURES Regulation), that is the completeness of the mandatory data provided for all 11 indicators.
+The chart shows how well each country has complied with the requirements of the EURES Performance Measurement System (Articles 30 and 32 of the EURES Regulation), i.e. the completeness of the mandatory data provided for all 11 indicators.

 All EURES countries are required to report on the overall functioning and performance of EURES.

-This reporting is based on 5 core indicators and 6 network indicators set out in Decision (EU) 2018/170.
+This reporting is based on five core indicators and six network indicators set out in Decision (EU) 2018/170.
 For each indicator, there is mandatory and optional data to be provided.

 The scores in the chart above are based on the mandatory data provided for each of the 11 indicators:

-- 1 point – if all the mandatory data was provided for an indicator
+• 1 point – if all the mandatory data were provided for an indicator

-- 0 points – if no mandatory data was provided
+• 0 points – if no mandatory data were provided

 The maximum possible for a country is 11 points.

-Thresholds: When a country reaches 7 points (and above), it earns 100 points in the overall performance chart.
-When it reaches a value between 4 and 6, it earns 75 points.
-Values equal or lower than 3 means that a country earns 50 points.
+Thresholds: When a country reaches 7 points (and above), it scores 100 points in the overall performance chart.
+When it reaches a value between 4 and 6, it scores 75 points.
+Values equal or lower than 3 means that a country scores 50 points.

 Indicator [2]: IT compliance for the EURES portal